cmhughes/latexindent.pl/documentation/sec-replacements.rst

 	 	:name: lst:phrase

 	Our goal is to make the spacing uniform between the phrases.
-To achieve this, we emply the settings in :numref:`lst:hspace`, and run the command
+To achieve this, we employ the settings in :numref:`lst:hspace`, and run the command

 	.. code-block:: latex